lulzzz/Vertical-farming/README.md

-# MACHINE LEARNING and IOT in Vertical-farming
+# MACHINE LEARNING and IoT in Vertical-farming

-Our core idea is drafted here - https://ajithpanneerselvam.github.io/Vertical-farming
+## Requirements
+1. Python 2.7
+2. Turi

+## Contributions
+1. Fork this repository
+2. Make your contributions
+3. Give me a pull request